 9. What else should I be doing besides campaign mail?
 Political direct mail is not the only part of your campaign.
 Your Democratic direct mail firm or any political direct mail firm should have experience that goes beyond political direct mail.
 Ask them for advice on what else you should be doing.

 10. How can we win this race?
 Winning is the goal, and you are hiring a direct mail firm to help you win.
 You need to have an open and honest conversation about what it will take to do just that.

-Want to know more about political direct mail before you hire a firm?
+Learn more about hiring a political direct mail firm?
 Check out our blog on best practices for political direct mail!